FAQs

 Wave field synthesis (WFS) is one of the sound field rendering techniques that utilizes a physical boundary enclosed by a series of secondary sound sources (loudspeaker channels) to reconstruct sound fields based upon the spatial information of primary virtual sound sources, taking advantage of the Huygen-Fresnel principle.
 Although computationally more expensive than VBAP, it contributes to the enhancement of plausibility and congruency for the virtual environment immersed by the group occupants, and has extensive applications in spatial music compositions.

-More useful information about WFS can be found in (Ziemer, 2020).
+More useful information about WFS can be found in this textbook (Ziemer, 2020).